 Drew Lock throws 2 touchdown passes to lead Seahawks to a 24-13 win over Vikings

+SEATTLE (AP) — Despite being on Seattle’s roster for more than a year, Drew Lock had never taken a snap at his home stadium in a Seahawks uniform until Thursday night.

-SEATTLE (AP) — Drew Lock threw a pair of touchdowns passes, including a 19-yard strike to Jake Bobo late in the third quarter, and the Seattle Seahawks beat the Minnesota Vikings 24-13 on Thursday night in the preseason opener for both teams.
+Lock threw a pair of touchdowns passes, the second a 19-yard strike to Jake Bobo late in the third quarter, and the Seahawks beat the Minnesota Vikings 24-13 on Thursday night in the preseason opener for both teams.

-With starting quarterback Geno Smith serving as a spectator – along with most of the starters for both teams – Lock showed that the Seahawks should feel comfortable about their backup QB.
+With starting quarterback Geno Smith serving as a spectator — along with most of the starters for both teams — Lock showed that the Seahawks should feel comfortable about their backup.

+“He needs to play football games, He sat around all last year,” Seattle coach Pete Carroll said.
+“This formula of getting three quarters is just great for him.”

 Lock completed 17 of 24 passes for 191 yards.
 His one mistake was a tipped pass intercepted by Minnesota’s Jaylin Williams in the third quarter.
 Lock threw a 13-yard touchdown pass to Easop Winston Jr. in the first half, and gave Seattle a 17-13 lead by hitting Bobo in the final seconds of the third quarter.
 Bobo badly beat Andrew Booth Jr. off the line of scrimmage and hauled in pass near the goal line.